Applied Psychology - Major

 The Applied Psychology major is for those students enrolled in the School of Adult and Graduate Education (SAGE) at Cedar Crest College.
 This major is similar, in terms of its mission, to the Psychology major offered to traditional students during the day program at Cedar Crest College.
 However, this major provides more flexibility in the course requirements.
 Also, many of the courses are offered in the evening in accelerated 7-week sessions via online or hybrid course formats.
 According to the United States government, the demand for those trained in the field of psychology will increase over the next decade.
 A Bachelor of Arts in Applied Psychology opens the door to one of the most challenging and rewarding professional fields today.
 Psychology students learn the skills they will need in order to be successful, and will also gain knowledge and abilities that are valued in many other disciplines, such as education, social work, criminal justice, business, and politics.

 Psychology is a diverse field that is best defined as the scientific study of behavior and experience.
-The mission of the psychology program at Cedar Crest College is, therefore, to provide students with a series of core and elective courses and experiences that are based upon the historical, theoretical, and empirical foundation of the discipline of psychology.
+The mission of the psychology program at Cedar Crest College is, therefore, to provide students with a breadth of experiences that are based upon the historical, theoretical, and empirical foundation of the discipline of psychology.
 This foundation is consistent with the perennial basis of a liberal arts education, and is hence congruent with the college’s basic mission that focuses on scholarship and creativity.
-The multifarious nature of the faculty’s scholarship, as well as the multiplicity of courses taught by them, make the department highly distinctive and on the cutting edge of the developments in the field of psychology.
+The multifarious nature of the faculty’s scholarship, as well as the multiplicity of courses taught by each of them, make the department highly distinctive and on the cutting edge of the developments in the field of psychology.

 Total number of credits required by program

 For the most recent and completed departmental policies and course listings, please refer to the Psychology Department website.
 A minimum of 43 psychology credits is required for a major in Applied Psychology.
-A minimum of 18 Psychology credits for the major must be taken at Cedar Crest College.
+A minimum of 21 Psychology credits for the major must be taken at Cedar Crest College.
 At least 18 psychology credits are required for a minor in Psychology, 9 of which must be completed at Cedar Crest College.
-Courses transferred in must be taken within the last ten years.
+Courses transferred in for the major or minor must be taken within the last 10 years.

 Any student desiring to declare Applied Psychology as a major must have a cumulative grade point average at the college of at least 2.00.